elmerbulthuis/goodschema-rs/README.md

         }
     }
 }
-// same From for type B
+// same for type B
 ```

 ### if-then-else